OZURDEX® (dexamethasone intravitreal implant) 0.7 mg

 OZURDEX® should not be used if you have any infections or diseases in the eye, or surrounding eye area, including most viral diseases of the cornea and conjunctiva, including active herpes viral infection of the eye, vaccinia, varicella, mycobacterial infections, and fungal diseases.

-OZURDEX® should not be used if you have advanced glaucoma.
+OZURDEX® should not be used if you have glaucoma.

 You should not use OZURDEX® if you are allergic to any of its ingredients.

-Injections into the vitreous in the eye are associated with serious eye infection (endophthalmitis), eye inflammation, increased eye pressure, and retinal detachments.
+Injections into the vitreous in the eye, including those with OZURDEX®, are associated with serious eye infection (endophthalmitis), eye inflammation, increased eye pressure, and retinal detachments.
 Your eye doctor may monitor you regularly after the injection.

-Use of corticosteroids may produce posterior subcapsular cataracts, increased eye pressure, glaucoma, and may increase the establishment of secondary eye infections due to bacteria, fungi, or viruses.
+Use of corticosteroids, including OZURDEX®, may produce posterior subcapsular cataracts, increased eye pressure, glaucoma, and may increase the establishment of secondary eye infections due to bacteria, fungi, or viruses.
+Let your doctor know if you have a history of ocular herpes simplex.

-The most common side effects reported in patients include: increased eye pressure, conjunctival bleeding, eye pain, eye redness, ocular hypertension, cataract, vitreous detachment, and headache.
+The most common side effects reported in patients for retinal vein occlusion and uveitis include: increased eye pressure, conjunctival blood spot, eye pain, eye redness, ocular hypertension, cataract, vitreous detachment, and headache.

 In the days following injection with OZURDEX®, you may be at risk for potential complications including in particular, but not limited to, the development of serious eye infection or increased eye pressure.
 If your eye becomes red, sensitive to light, painful, or develops a change in vision, you should seek immediate care from your eye doctor.
 You may experience temporary visual blurring after receiving an injection and should not drive or use machinery until your vision has resolved.